ARTICLE

 |

-The suit also shows profusion of animals: a cat, a serpent, dolphins with horns, a pigeon, a cicala, a mouse, a spider, seahorses, an eagle, a frog and a mule.
+The suit also shows profusion of animals: a cat, a serpent, horned dolphins, a pigeon, a cicala, a mouse, a spider, seahorses, an eagle, a frog and a mule.

-About card relations, Scapini just mentions one association: the lovers in card Two and the Page.
-The colors in the clothes of the man in card Two are those of the Vatican's guard in the Page, although the cup the last one holds is the opposite representation of that of the Two: it shows two lovers too, although they're not together in desire and passion anymore but only as angels.
+About cards relations, Scapini just mentions one association: the lovers in card Two and the Page.
+The colors in the man's clothes in card Two are those of the Vatican's guard in the Page, although the cup the last one holds is the opposite representation to that of the Two: the latter shows two lovers too, although they're not together in desire and passion anymore but only as angels.

 Rods

-It's the suit with fewer animals since we find just a cat in the Queen.
-Besides, Scapini relates it to the working class, and mentions just one association of cards in the guidebook: the servants of the Six and the Page share the same livery, although the first ones are still serving and the second one is now freed (but still carries an unchained fetter).
+It's the suit with fewest animals since we find just a cat in the Queen.
+Besides, Scapini relates it to the working class, and mentions just one association of cards in the guidebook: the servants of the Six and the Page share the same livery, although the first ones are still serving and the second one is now freed (although still carries an unchained fetter).

 Coins

-This is a suit including more animals than the suit of rods although much less than the other two: we find an ox, a lamb, a swan and a cat.
+This suit includes more animals than the suit of Rods although much less than the other two: we find an ox, a lamb, a swan and a cat.
 And each one of the coins holds within different elements to read:

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|